top of page

 Each meal is generally served at anchor in a new idyllic location, carefully chosen by your Skipper, although occasionally you may dine while en route.
 Breakfast is served between 8 am - 9 am, lunch is around 1 pm, afternoon tea is served at around 4 pm, and dinner at 7.30 pm.
 These times may alter a little depending on the cruise itinerary.
 There is a new set menu each day but individual food tastes and dietary requirements are catered for.

 Teas, coffees, fruit, and snacks are available all day.
 Complimentary wine is served with your evening meal.
-There is a well-stocked bar on board for drinks throughout the day.
+There is a well-stocked bar on board for drinks in the evening.

 Day 14 - April 18th - We return you to Glasgow International for the return home.